Waikato Water Polo Junior High School Competition

-This event will be run during school term 4, 2018, on Mondays and Wednesdays, at both St Peters and Water World, between 6:00pm and 8:55pm (depending on number of teams entering and pool availability).
+This event will be run during school terms 3 & 4, 2022, at Te Rapa pools and will be on Monday and Wednesday nights between 6pm and 8:55pm (starting Monday 12th September 2022 and completed by Wednesday 30th November 2022).
 There will be no play during statutory and school holidays.

 If a team has fewer than 5 players for the start of a game, they will lose by default.
-A maximum of 12 players may play for the team in any one game, apart from when a team has a second goalie, and then 13 players may play.
-(Note: If a team has two goalies then those players identified as goalies may ONLY play in goal during the game).
+A maximum of 13 players may play for the team in any one game.
 There is no maximum limit to the number of players who may play for a team over the course of the championships.

 Players can only play for one team in each division of the competition. (ie If a School enters a Mixed/Boys team and Girls team, then girls may play in both teams, although boys cannot play for two teams in the boy’s division)

-For the Junior Secondary Schools championship/grading there will be a mixed/boys and girl’s division.
-(Waikato Water Polo reserves the right to adjust this to 3 divisions of Boys, Mixed and Girls.)
+For the Junior Secondary Schools championship/grading there will be only one division for pool play splitting into a mixed/boys and girl’s division for playoffs.
+(Waikato Water Polo reserves the right to adjust this format as required.)

 No player may wear: jewellery, watches etc. while playing.
 All players must have their fingernails and toenails clipped as short as possible while playing.
 Nail checks will be done by the refs.